 Kiki Beach Itinerary

 There isn’t much of an itinerary, but the resorts do have rigid check-in and out timings.
 They informed us to be at the Citi Rasa restaurant before 10:45 am for pickup.
-I drove no more than an hour from my house in Taman Dutamas to get over to Rempang Island.
-We got there early and found a shabby parking place – there wasn’t any other space.
+I drove no more than an hour from Batam Center to get over to Rempang Island.
+We got there early and found a shabby parking place.

-The boat came on time as mentioned at 10:40 am.
+The boat (bigger than a speedboat ferry to Bintan) came on time as mentioned at 10:40 am.
 The timing will be briefed – the resort determines based on the tide for the boat ride.

 The boat ride and Welcome drink